JarryShaw/DictDumper/README.md

 # jsformat

-&emsp; The `jsformat` project is an open source Python program works as a stream format output dumper.
+&emsp; The `jsformat` project is an open source Python program works as a stream formatted output dumper.

 - [About](#about)
     * `jsformat.Dumper`